 No. We’re a casual group.
 You will see people in church with t-shirts and others with more professional or formal attire.
 Wear whatever’s comfortable.
 We don’t need to dress up for God.

 Children are always welcome in our church!
 During the service there will be a brief children’s moment up front with the pastor.
 Some children may find this intimidating.
 There’s no pressure to come forward.
 Sometimes parents will come forward with their children.
-After the children’s message (we call it wondering time) they can either stay in the service or go out for a bible lesson and activity.
+COMING SOON: In 2020 we will be creating a children's space at the back of the sanctuary so that families may stay together in worship.

 Of course you can!
 We welcome infants here at Newman even if they are crying.
 The restrooms in our sanctuary have changing tables and there is a nursery in the education building should you want to drop off your child with our professional nursery care staff.